 - Informal: A voluntary dispute resolution process which provides a forum to settle issues relating to the IEP.

 - Formal: A voluntary dispute resolution process which provides a forum to settle issues relating to the IEP for which CDE (California Department of Education) will provide mediators upon request.

 OI - Orthopedic Impairment.
-The student has a severe orthopedic impairmanent which adversely affects the pupil's educational performance.
-Such orthopedic impairments may include those caused by congenital anomaly, disease, and other causes.
+The student has a severe orthopedic impairment which adversely affects the pupil's educational performance.
+Such orthopedic impairments may include those caused by congenital anomalies, diseases, and other causes.

 OHI - Other Health Impairment.
-The student exhibits limited strength, vitality or alertness that is due to a chronic condition or acute health problem that adversely affects educational performance.
+The student exhibits limited strength, vitality or alertness, which is due to a chronic condition or acute health problem that adversely affects educational performance.
 (This includes a heightened alertness to environmental stimuli that results in limited alertness with respect to the educational environment.